-Who God Is
+Who God is

 118. Baptism in the Holy Spirit

-Many believers do not recognize some very key things that Jesus told His disciples in John chapters 14, 15 and 16.
+Many believers do not recognize some very key things that Jesus told His disciples in John chapters 14, 15, and 16.
 He knew that He was to be killed, that He would be resurrected and come back.
 He also knew that He would leave a second time and that He would send the Holy Spirit to take His place.

 He said the following knowing how we could feel fatherless if we could not experience His presence.
-“I will not leave you as orphans [fatherless]; I will come to you” (John 14:18).
+“I will not leave you orphans [fatherless]; I will come to you” (John 14:18).

-He told them not to worry after He left.
+Jesus told them not to worry after He left.
 He explained that the Holy Spirit would take His place and make Him (Jesus, God) real to them.
 Read what Jesus told them in John 14:16-26.

-Jesus told His men that he would come back soon.
+Jesus told His men that He would come back soon.
 He did!
 He came back in the form of the Holy Spirit.
-The Holy Spirit and Jesus are not different people, they are the same, but in different form.
+The Holy Spirit and Jesus are not different people; they are the same, but in different form.
 The Holy Spirit can actually dwell inside humans, where Jesus was restricted to one human body.

-The disciples had two experiences with the Holy Spirit.
 The original disciples received the Holy Spirit of the resurrected Christ in John 20:22.
-However these same men had no visible change of character until they received the Holy Spirit of the ascended Christ on the day of Pentecost in Acts chapter 2.
+However, these same men had no visible change of character until they received the Holy Spirit of the ascended Christ on the day of Pentecost in Acts chapter 2.

 A. Resurrection Sunday, John 20:22.